YeTian-93/ASY-SONATA/README.md

 Agents wake up according to an activation list.
 An agent will send out information to all its out-neighbors immediately after it finishes its own local update.
 Suppose $T_{ij}^k$ is the traveling time of a packet sent from agent $j$ at the virtual global iteration $k$.
 The packet will not be available to $i$ until the virtual global iteration $k+T_{ij}^k.$  Every agent always uses the most recently generated information from its in-neighbors out of those available.

 ### directed graphs:
 > We first generate a directed cycle to guarantee strong connectivity.
-Then we randomly add another $Num_outneighbor-1$ out-neighbors for each node with user-specified '<Num_outneighbor>'.
+Then we randomly add another $Num_outneighbor-1$ out-neighbors for each node with user-specified $Num_outneighbor$.
 One row-stochastic weight matrix and one column-stochastic weight matrix are generated using uniform weights.

+### data:
+> We described in our paper the process of data generation for each problem.
+Please check [ASYSONATA](https://arxiv.org/pdf/1803.10359.pdf).

+Each folder contains codes for the specific problem.
+Please contact me via _tian110@purdue.edu_ for any question.
+Enjoy!

 ## Reference: